gentsk77/EECS325/Notes/EECS325Notes.md

 ### DNS structure
   - Do not centralize DNS for the sake of scalability
+  - Centralized service cannot support all the flow?

 ### DNS: distributed, hierarchical database
 Take Amazon as an example?